Edgar Wood: Career

-Edgar Wood was articled to Mills and Murgatroyd, a Manchester architectural firm responsible for a number of prominent buildings in the Manchester area.
+Wood was articled to Mills and Murgatroyd, a Manchester architectural firm responsible for a number of prominent buildings in the Manchester area.
 Perhaps the best way to judge how Wood felt about his years as a pupil can be gleaned from his own comments in a lecture he delivered in 1900 in Birmingham, "My earliest architectural years were passed in an atmosphere where beautiful creative powers as applied to building, and life in design generally, were drowned in the solemnity of commerce, tracing paper and the checking of quantities."

-Edgar passed the RIBA qualifying examinations and became an Associate in 1885.
+Wood passed the RIBA qualifying examinations and became an Associate in 1885.
 He set up his own office in Middleton and his first commission seems to have been for a shelter and drinking fountain (below) paid for by his stepmother and placed in the Middleton market square to commemorate Queen Victoria's Jubilee.

-By 1892, it appears that his practice was flourishing and he moved into new premises at 78 Cross Street in the heart of Manchester.
-Ever the artist he would arrive at work wearing a large black cloak, lined with red silk, a flat, broad-brimmed hat and brandishing a silver handled cane.
+By 1892 it appears that his practice was flourishing and he moved into new premises at 78 Cross Street in the heart of Manchester.
+Ever the artist he would arrive at work wearing a large black cloak, lined with red silk, a flat, broad-brimmed hat, and brandishing a silver-handled cane.
 He said, "If an architect is not allowed to advertise his name he must advertise his personality."

 John H. G. Archer says of Wood that, "Architecturally, Wood's sympathy lay with the progressive movement of the day, represented first by William Morris and the Arts and Crafts Movement".
 Wood was a founder member of the Northern Art Worker's Guild and became its Master in 1897.
-Wood practised in various crafts and he designed furniture, jewellery and metalwork.
+Wood practised in various crafts and he designed furniture, jewellery, and metalwork.
 Archer adds, "In Wood's architecture the influences of both the Arts and Crafts Movement and Art Nouveau are clearly apparent, the former by his revival of the vernacular traditions of Lancashire and West Riding buildings, and the latter by his use of elongated forms and interwoven motifs."